yen223/yens-blog-v2/articles/20241202-interesting-postgres-features.md

 except that a) it reads more naturally, and b) you don't need to write a complicated `case` expression.

-`FILTER` is supported in [Postgres 9.4](https://www.postgresql.org/docs/current/sql-expressions.html#SYNTAX-AGGREGATES:~:text=then%20only%20the%20input%20rows%20for%20which%20the-,filter_clause,-evaluates%20to%20true%20are%20fed%20to%20the%20aggregate) and above.
+`FILTER` is supported in Postgres 9.4 and above ([docs](https://www.postgresql.org/docs/current/sql-expressions.html#SYNTAX-AGGREGATES:~:text=then%20only%20the%20input%20rows%20for%20which%20the-,filter_clause,-evaluates%20to%20true%20are%20fed%20to%20the%20aggregate)).

 ## CREATE TABLE ...
 LIKE